Data analysis plan

 - A data analysis framework is already produced (step 3 of question formulation process) and forms the basis for the more detailed data analysis plan (after step 4 of question formulation process).

-- In section 3.4, pages 7 to 9 data analysis methodologies are described.
+- Section 3.4, pages 7 to 9 describes data analysis methodologies.

 - NIPN is about the use of existing data, it is not about designing a protocol for new data to be collected.